origamitower/purr/design/idea/0002-pattern-matching.md

 ### First-class patterns

-Writing custom extractors is a common thing to, so Origami also provides first-class combinators for constructing them.
+Writing custom extractors is a common thing to, so Purr also provides first-class combinators for constructing them.
 Combinators just build extractors.
 The previous example could be written as:

 ```
 let Point = {